semaphore-protocol/semaphore/docs/versioned_docs/version-V2/what-is-semaphore.md

 which allows Ethereum users to prove their membership of a set which they had previously joined without revealing their original identity.
 At the same time, it allows users to signal their endorsement of an arbitrary string.
-It is designed to be a simple and generic privacy layer for Ethereum dApps.
+It is designed to be a simple and generic privacy layer for Ethereum DApps.
 Use cases include private voting, whistleblowing, mixers, and anonymous authentication.
 Finally, it provides a simple built-in mechanism to prevent double-signalling or double-spending.